-Have you strayed from wheat flour and felt really adventurous by trying flour substitutes like rye, garbanzo, or even nut flours such as almond or hazelnut?
+Have you strayed from wheat flour and felt really adventurous by trying flour substitutes like nut, fruit, or even vegetable flours such as apple flour or sweet potato flour?
 Well, hold onto your bread maker, because there are some pretty far-out flours you may never have heard about…but we are about to change that for you.
 I must admit most of them were completely new to me and made me curious about how they taste.

 Things You Need to Know About Substitute Flours